gbegus/gbegus.github.io/_news/announcement_10.md

 ---
 layout: post
 title: A new paper on estimating historical probabilities in sounds systems of world's languages to appear in Phonology
-date: 2020-11-26
+date: 2020-11-25
 inline: false
 ---

 Some processes in sound systems of world's laguages are more common, others are rare.
 Why?

-Due to #cognitive or #historical influences?
+Due to cognitive or historical influences?

 The paper proposes a technique to estimate historical influences: